coder/backstage-plugins/README.md

 # Backstage Plugins

-A collection of plugins that extend [Backstage](https://backstage.io) to help with developer onboarding, context switching, and inner loop software development.
+A collection of plugins that extend [Backstage](https://backstage.io) to help with developer onboarding, context switching, and automated IDE environments (remote or local).

 - [backstage-plugin-coder](./plugins/backstage-plugin-coder/README.md): A plugin for integrating Coder workspaces with Backstage.
-- [backstage-plugin-devcontainers](./plugins/backstage-plugin-devcontainers/README.md): A plugin for integrating VS Code Dev Containers extension with Backstage catalog items (no Coder deployment necessary).
+- [backstage-plugin-devcontainers-backend](./plugins/backstage-plugin-devcontainers/README.md): A plugin for integrating VS Code Dev Containers extension with Backstage catalog items (no Coder deployment necessary).

 Please use [GitHub issues](https://github.com/coder/backstage-plugins/issues) to report any issues or feature requests.